shorn/fruitfly/doc/plugin-background.md

 I like to use a "builder" pattern for building and copying records.

-The built-in plugins in the IDEA marketplace don't generate quite the code I want, so have to be customised, which means "re-customising" each time the record fields are changed.
+The built-in plugins in the IDEA marketplace don't generate quite the code I want.
+And even if they can be made to generate the desired code, they usually don't remember the settings, - so you have to re-configure the generator each time the record fields are changed.
 Tedious and error-prone.

 IDEA marketplace plugins also represent a maintenance risk - small plugins maintained by one author (which is all this kind of build-generator plugin